 Safely stores hydrogen to power the vehicle.

 Converts hydrogen into electric power by combining it with oxygen.

 Supplements hydrogen power from the fuel stack for acceleration and captures energy through regenerative braking.

 Utilizes electric energy from the fuel cell stack and battery to generate motion.

 Fuel up on opportunity.
 Our simplified, full-service lease program lowers the total cost of ownership (TCO) and keeps lease rates fixed, regardless of fluctuating fuel prices.
 One monthly payment covers the truck, the hydrogen fuel and the maintenance to achieve a competitive TCO.

 What do you want to know about FCEVS?

 We currently offer lease and direct purchase options and are happy to discuss how we can support your financing needs.

-Our Coolidge, AZ facility will be the primary production facility for the North American Market, supported by the sister production facility in Ulm, Germany for additional capacity if needed.
+Our Coolidge, AZ facility will be the primary production facility for the North American Market.

 Nikola trucks can be purchased through our authorized dealers.